em-jov/sa_weather_aqi/README.md

 bundle install
 ```
 3. Configure:

 Copy the contents of the `.env.example` file to create a new file named `.env`.
 Modify the variables inside, ensuring that, for development purposes, you include the required OpenWeather API key.
 This project utilizes the [Current weather data](https://openweathermap.org/current) and [5-day weather forecast](https://openweathermap.org/forecast5) API endpoints.

 4. Deployment

 [Instructions](DEPLOYMENT.md)
-..

 ## Customization
-Modify the target URL, CSS selector, and scraping logic in the **aqi_guide module** according to your requirements.
+Modify the target URL, CSS selector, and scraping logic in the `aqi_guide module` according to your requirements.
-Customize the HTML content in the **template.html.erb** file.
+Customize the HTML content in the `template.html.erb` file.

 ## Contributing
 If you find issues or have improvements, feel free to open an issue or submit a pull request.